-11. OPERATIONS OF BANK BGŻ BNP PARIBAS S.A.
+11. OPERATIONS OF THE CAPITAL GROUP OF BANK BGŻ BNP PARIBAS S.A.
 IN 2016

-The operations of the Capital Group of Bank BGZ BNP Paribas S.A. are carried out in the following key business areas:
+The operations of the Capital Group of Bank BGŻ BNP Paribas S.A. are carried out in the following key business areas:

-- Retail and Business Banking providing comprehensive services to: - retail customers and - business customers (microenterprises), including: - entrepreneurs whose annual net income for the preceding financial year is below PLN 10 million and the Bank's credit exposure to a customer is less than PLN 2 million; - o farmers, where the Bank's credit exposure to a customer is less than PLN 2 million and Standard Output in the preceding financial year was less than EUR 75 thousand or EUR 100 thousand, depending on the region.
+- Retail and Business Banking providing comprehensive services to: - retail customers and - business customers (microenterprises), including: - entrepreneurs whose annual net income for the preceding financial year is below PLN 10 million and the Bank's credit exposure to a customer is less than PLN 2 million; - farmers, where the Bank's credit exposure to a customer is less than PLN 2 million and Standard Output2 in the preceding financial year was less than EUR 75 thousand or EUR 100 thousand, depending on the region.